 What is a wireframe?

-Usually, wireframes look like schematic blocks with elements that visually illustrate how various components of the website will be organized.
+Usually, wireframes look like schematic blocks with essential elements that visually illustrate how various components of the website will be organized.
 They are monochrome, often black and white, but not always.

 What is a low-fidelity wireframe?